1962 Orpington by-election: Impact

-The Orpington win immediately boosted the Liberals' poll ratings - from 16% up to 26% in the Gallup Poll.
-At the borough council elections held eight weeks afterwards, the Liberals won 454 seats in England and Wales, by far their highest score in the 24 years 1949-72; and their second-highest score was 255 in May 1963, as the Orpington result continued to reverberate.
+The Orpington win immediately boosted the Liberals' poll ratings, rising from 16% up to 26% in the Gallup Poll.
+At the borough council elections held eight weeks afterwards, the Liberals won 454 seats in England and Wales, by far their highest score in the 24 years 1949–1972; and their second-highest score was 255 in May 1963, as the Orpington result continued to reverberate.

-Michael Meadowcroft, the Liberal Party’s former Local Government Officer, wrote of a long held idea for PhD research: ‘What happened to the Liberal councillors elected in May 1962 in the aftermath of the Orpington by-election victory.
-All over the country, out of nowhere, Liberal candidates found themselves elected.’
+Michael Meadowcroft, the Liberal Party's Local Government Officer between 1962 and 1967, wrote of a long held idea for PhD research: "what happened to the Liberal councillors elected in May 1962 in the aftermath of the Orpington by-election victory.
+All over the country, out of nowhere, Liberal candidates found themselves elected."

 Unlike Torrington in 1958, this was a victory by a large margin, and was not in a previously Liberal-supporting region.
-There was much talk of ‘Orpington man’ '– the semi-mythical figure conjured up by the press at the time to help explain this unlikely suburban revolt.'
+There was much talk of "Orpington man", described by York Membery in his 2021 doctoral thesis as "the semi-mythical figure conjured up by the press at the time to help explain this unlikely suburban revolt against a governing party which had long considered the constituency on the fringes of London a safe seat."

-However the Liberals were not able to replicate the Orpington victory in the subsequent by-elections of the 1959-64 parliament.
+However, the Liberals were not able to replicate the Orpington victory in the subsequent by-elections of the 1959–1964 parliament.